vitaliiguziaev/kx-problemsolving-vitalii/project/README.md

    **Internal API** (port 9090, accessible via Docker DNS in the internal network):
    * `POST /register` – register a Storage Service in the service registry
-   * `POST /heartbeat` – called periodically by each Storage Service to indicate it is alive
+   * `POST /heartbeat` – invoke periodically by each Storage Service to indicate it is alive
    * `GET /healthz` – returns service health status

-2. **Storage Service** – registers itself with the Gateway Service on startup (`/register`) and periodically sends `/heartbeat` to indicate it is alive.
+2. **Storage Service** – registers itself with the Gateway Service on startup `/register` and periodically sends `/heartbeat` to indicate it is alive.
-   It stores dummy data in memory, accessible via `GET /data`, and exposes `/healthz` for health checks.
+   It stores dummy data in memory, accessible via `GET /data`, and exposes `GET /healthz` for health checks.
    **Environment variable:** `STORAGE_NAME` – defines the name of the service for registration and dummy data.

 ## Running the Services